pyscripter/pyscripter/Help/source/projectexplorer.md

 - **Virtual folders**\
 These folders allow you to organize your project files in a logical manner.
 For example you can have a folder for source files, another one for documentation files and another one for configuration files.
-These folders are just collections of files and not necessarily correspond to physical folders on disk.
+These folders are just collections of files and do not necessarily correspond to physical folders on disk.
 They may contain subfolders.
 You can create virtual folders using the Add commands of the folder context menu.